 Another way to reduce the amount of disturbance caused by small changes is to have release cycles.
 Make adjustments on regular, predictable intervals as part of your release cycles, ensuring that stakeholders are notified of the changes in advance.

 6. Handle Big Changes Separately

-Up to this point we’ve been going over regular administration and small tweaks that can be made by your NetSuite ERP administrator or power users.
-But, not all your future endeavors will necessarily be little adjustments.
+Up to this point, we’ve been going over regular administration and small tweaks that can be made by your NetSuite ERP administrator or power users.
+But, not all your future endeavours will necessarily be little adjustments.
 You could encounter complicated changes that could affect a number of processes that will require a great deal more attention.

 It’s also important to be careful about making a series of band-aid fixes.
 When a quick fix solution you’re considering seems counter-intuitive, or not in line with leading practices, or may interfere with other processes, take special care.
 There might be a better long-term solution that addresses a number of other issues as well, instead of building an ERP system that’s held together by rubber bands and glue.

 On occasion, the problem you are currently facing might be part of a larger overarching theme or just one big thing, for example, recreating all of your item masters, or starting to use your ERP for something new like fixed assets.
 For these, it’s a good idea to see if you need external help.
 Here are a few advantages to doing this.